LNXSeus/Advancely/README.md

 You select the minecraft version, the category, all the advancements, statistics, goals you want to track with custom translations.
 The tracker will then parse your template and track progress against the goals you've defined.

+## Supported Minecraft Versions (Java Edition Only)

+This tracker supports **any version** from Minecraft 1.0 upwards.
+It does so by only reading from the stats file for any version prior to 1.12.
+From 1.12 upwards in reads the stats and advancements file and for the 25w14craftmine snapshot it additionally reads the unlocks file.

 ## How To Use